home-assistant/developers.home-assistant/docs/device_registry_index.md

 | model | The model of the device.
 | config_entries | Config entries that are linked to this device.
 | sw_version | The firmware version of the device.
-| via_hub | A single identifier of a device that routes messages between this device and Home Assistant.
+| via_hub | Identifier of a device that routes messages between this device and Home Assistant.
 Examples of such devices are hubs.
+This is used to show device topology in Home Assistant.

 ## Defining devices